The Transition to EBT and WIC Participation

 Food Effects of the 2021 Expanded Child Tax Credit

 Insufficient food is a hardship faced by many U.S. households.
-Several U.S. social safety net programs aim to improve these households’ food conditions.
+Several U.S. social safety net programs aim to improve these households' food conditions.
 In this paper I examine effects of the 2021 expanded child tax credit on food insufficiency.
-I use a difference-in-differences design to estimate causal heterogeneous impacts of the credit’s monthly cash transfers to households with children.
-Heterogeneity is essential to a good policy evaluation and allows me to comment on the targeting of the policy and my results’ policy implications.
+I use a difference-in-differences design to assess the heterogeneous impacts of the credit's monthly cash transfers to households with children.
+I find suggestive evidence that highlights the value of heterogeneity in policy evaluation and allows me to comment on the targeting of the policy and further policy implications.
 I find the payments significantly decreased self-reported food insufficiency for treated households relative to the control with larger effects for low-income, Black, Hispanic, low-education, and single-parent households.
 Additionally, households interacting with less accessible Supplemental Nutrition Assistance Programs saw larger effects of the payments than those with more accessible programs.
 Households facing a higher cost of living also saw larger food insufficiency effects than those facing a lower price level.
 I contribute to the literatures on the effects of cash transfers on food sufficiency and on the heterogeneous effects of government policies.